By Cloudbeds

 Hotel automation: it’s only just beginning

-As automation technology becomes better integrated, more cloud-based, and more guest-friendly, an increasing number of hotel tasks will become automated.
+As automation software becomes better integrated, more cloud-based, and more guest-friendly, an increasing number of hotel tasks will become automated.
 Now is the time to embrace automation to ensure your property isn’t left behind.